A new and changed man

 Cons: No restrooms or drinks available at the parking lot, but there is a Community Center building at the entrance and ball fields throughout that probably provide those, when in use.

 No other cons for this one!

 Other Thoughts: In addition to the great #13, after airing it out on 8 and especially 9, #10 brings another challenge.
 Mostly open, but with a line of trees that you have to pick a line around.
 Left, right ? definitely more than one way to play this one. #18 is a real good finishing hole, after the steep uphill #17 (and a steep walk up to 18 tee), you are back up on the ridge, in full view of the basket and parking lot.
 While mostly open, you can find trouble on this one if you aren't down the middle.

 With benches on most tees, great tee pads, great signs, landscaping and multiple basket positions, this would be a very fun everyday course.
 Plus, it can be lengthened to provide any challenge for a tournament.
 Throw in the easy to get to factor and this is a must play!!

 3 of 3 people found this review helpful.

 3 Helpful / 4 Not

 Pros: Yadkin is a beautiful piece of property in the foothills of North Carolina -- and it throws awesome disc golf holes at you.
 Great mix of open, wooded, uphill, downhill.

-- Beautiful setting.
-When I played, the grass was green, perfectly manicured, and the whole course was gorgeous.
++ Beautiful setting.
+The grass is perfectly manicured and the whole course is gorgeous.
 Yadkin County is one of the prettiest areas in North Carolina.